 (b) Medical Appointments: An Employee must obtain prior approval from the Appointing Authority for the purpose of medical, dental, or optical examination or treatment, when such examination or treatment cannot be scheduled other than during working hours.
-Such absence on paid sick leave shall be approved only when the Employee has made a diligent effort to have such examination or treatment prior to his or her normal working hours, after work, or on a day off.
+Such absence on paid sick leave shall be approved only when the Employee has made a diligent effort to have such examination or treatment prior to their his or her normal working hours, after work, or on a day off.

-(c) Paid Sick Leave on Vacation: Paid sick leave will not be allowed during a previously scheduled vacation unless the Employee is under the care of a physician because of an unexpected injury or illness and the Employee furnishes to the Chief Administrative Officer or his designee a certificate, signed by the physician, indicating the number of days the Employee was actually confined in a hospital.
-The Employee will then receive paid sick leave for those days spent confined.
+(c) Paid Sick Leave on Vacation: Paid sick leave will not be allowed during a previously scheduled vacation unless the Employee or their Immediate Family is under the care of a physicianor confined to bed rest because of an unexpected injury or illness and the Employee furnishes signed medicaltion certification to the Chief Administrative Officer or their his designee a certificate, signed by the physician, Appointing Atuthority indicating the number of days the Employee or their Immediate Family was actually physically confined in a hospitalor to bed rest.
+The Employee will then receive paid sick leave for those days spent confinedor physically attending to their Immediate Family.

-(d) Birth/Adoption.
-Employees may use paid sick leave existing under this Article 29 for the birth or adoption of their children.
+(d) Birth/AdoptionParental Leave.
+Birthing Employees may use thirty (30) days of paid sick leave existing under this Article 29 for a normal birth or forty (40) days for a cesarean birth beginning on or after the day of birth.
+Non-Birthing Employees may use ten (10) days of paid sick leave existing under this Article 29 for the birth or adoption of their children beginning on or after the day of birth or adoption.
 Non-birthing parents may use five (5) consecutive work days of paid sick leave beginning the day of birth.
 Adopting parents may use five (5) consecutive work days of paid sick leave beginning or after the date of adoption.
 This paid sick leave is offered to Employees in addition to any paid leave mandated by Minnesota or federal law.